simonelnahas/simonelnahas.com/posts/why-clojure.md

 In
 [Beating the Averages](http://www.paulgraham.com/avg.html),
-Paul Graham describes his reasoning behind choosing Lisp as core technology for a startup.
+Paul Graham describes his reasoning behind choosing Lisp as the core technology for a startup.
 His key ideas are: The average startup fails, so **don't be average**.
 Using a different language could be a core differentiator against competitors.
 His second most key idea is the
 **Blub Paradox**.
 If Lisp is so great then why doesn't everyone use it?
-It is due to the fact that programmers can only compare the power of programming languages they know.
-Learning new languages requires changing our habit of thought, which is a very slow process.
-As a result it will also take a long time before we adopt the most powerful one.
+It is because programmers can only compare the power of programming languages they know.
+Learning new languages requires changing a habit of thought, which is a very slow process.
+As a result, it will also take a long time before we adopt the most powerful one.

 ### Successful startups using Lisp

-If this language is so powerful and it has existed for so long there must be a lot of great examples of companies who has used it successfully.
-In fact there is and here I have listed a few of them.
+If this language is so powerful and it has existed for so long there must be a lot of great examples of companies who have used it successfully.
+There is and here I have listed a few of them.
 A surprisingly similar story unfolds for each of them.
 Often it is a small startup beating a much larger company in their own game.
 The Lisp startup